| Glassblowing for Beginners |

 An Introduction to Glassblowing: Half-day Saturday courses.

-At Aaronson Noon, a leading studio in west London, our half-day course is an exciting and intensive experience aimed at introducing beginners or novices to the wonders of hot glass.
+At Aaronson Noon, a leading studio in Surrey, our half-day course is an exciting and intensive experience aimed at introducing beginners or novices to the wonders of hot glass.

 During the course you will be introduced to techniques such as: